howdoicomputer/polarstomps-infra-gcp/README.md

 This includes:

 * An external IPv4 address
-* An A record within the a-bridge.app.
-DNS zone that the IPv4 address is associated with
+* An A record within the polarstomps zone.
 * A hosted Memorystore Redis instance
 * A k8s configmap with the Redis instance connection details
 * A k8s secret that contains the Redis instance auth string